feincms/feincms/docs/integration.rst

 Please note however, that this call needs to come after all ``NavigationExtension`` subclasses have been processed, because otherwise they will not be available for selection in the page administration!
-(Yes, this is lame and yes, this is going to change as soon as I find the time to whip up a better solution.)
+(Yes, this is lame and yes, this is going to change as soon as we find a better solution.
+In the meantime, stick your subclass definition before the register_extensions call.)

 Because the use cases for extended navigations are so different, FeinCMS does not go to great lengths trying to cover them all.
 What it does though